Willow

-Willows, also called sallows and osiers, of the genus Salix, comprise around 350 species (plus numerous hybrids) of typically deciduous trees and shrubs, found primarily on moist soils in cold and temperate regions.
+Willows, also called sallows and osiers, of the genus Salix, comprise around 350 species (plus numerous hybrids) of typically deciduous trees and shrubs.
+They are primarily found on moist soils in cold and temperate regions.

 Most species are known as willow, but some narrow-leaved shrub species are called osier, and some broader-leaved species are referred to as sallow (from Old English sealh, related to the Latin word salix, willow).

 Some willows (particularly arctic and alpine species) are low-growing or creeping shrubs; for example, the dwarf willow (Salix herbacea) rarely exceeds 6 cm in height, though it spreads widely across the ground.

 Description

-Willows all have abundant watery bark sap, which is heavily charged with salicylic acid, soft, usually pliant, tough wood, slender branches, and large, fibrous, often stoloniferous roots.
+Willows have watery bark sap rich in salicin, soft, usually pliant, tough wood, slender branches, and large, fibrous roots that are often stoloniferous.
 The roots are remarkable for their toughness, size, and tenacity to live, and roots readily sprout from aerial parts of the plant.

 Leaves

 The leaves are typically elongated, but they might also be round to oval, frequently with serrated edges.
 Most species are deciduous; semi-evergreen willows with coriaceous leaves are rare, e.g. Salix micans and S. australior in the eastern Mediterranean.

 All the buds are lateral; no absolutely terminal bud is ever formed.
 The buds are covered by a single scale.
 Usually, the bud scale is fused into a cap-like shape, but in some species it wraps around and the edges overlap.

 The leaves are simple, feather-veined, and typically linear-lanceolate.
 Usually they are serrate, rounded at base, acute or acuminate.
 The leaf petioles are short, the stipules often very conspicuous, resembling tiny, round leaves, and sometimes remaining for half the summer.
 On some species, however, they are small, inconspicuous, and caducous (soon falling).

 In color, the leaves show a great variety of greens, ranging from yellowish to bluish color.

-Willows are among the earliest woody plants to leaf out in spring and the last to drop their leaves in autumn.
+Willows are among the earliest woody plants to leaf out in spring and among the last to drop their leaves in autumn.
 In the northern hemisphere, leafout may occur as early as February depending on the climate and is stimulated by air temperature.
 If daytime highs reach 10 C for a few consecutive days, a willow will attempt to put out leaves and flowers.

 In the northern hemisphere, leaf drop in autumn occurs when day length shortens to approximately ten hours and 25 minutes, which varies by latitude (as early as the first week of October for boreal species such as S. alaxensis and as late as the third week of December for willows growing in far southern areas).